 Wonder Women!
-The Untold Story of American Superheroines (#1411) Duration: 56:46 STEREO TVPG-V (Secondary audio: none)
+The Untold Story of American Superheroines (#1411H) Duration: 56:46 STEREO TVPG-V (Secondary audio: DVI)

 This program traces the evolution and legacy of Wonder Woman.
 From the birth of the comic book superheroine in the 1940s to the blockbusters of today, the film looks at how popular representations of powerful women often reflect society's anxieties about women's liberation.

-Powerless (#1604H) Duration: 56:46 STEREO TVPG
+Powerless (#1604) Duration: 56:46 STEREO TVPG (Secondary audio: none)

 In Kanpur, India, a city with 15-hour power outages, a nimble young electrician provides Robin Hood-style services to the poor.
 Meanwhile, the first female chief of the electricity utility company is on a mission to dismantle the illegal connections, for good.
 By Deepti Kakkar and Fahad Mustafa.

 Rich Hill (#1606) Duration: 1:26:46 STEREO TV14 (Secondary audio: none)

 Follow three boys as they navigate the often-treacherous road between childhood and adolescence in an economically depressed Missouri town.
 Despite the isolation and deprivation, they long for the American Dream.
 By Tracy Droz Tragos and Andrew Droz Palermo.